What is an Ad Exchange?

-Ad Exchanges are digital marketplaces where publishers and advertisers come together to trade digital ad inventory such as display, native, video, mobile and in-app.
+Ad Exchanges are digital marketplaces where publishers and advertisers come together to trade digital ad inventory such as a display, native, video, mobile and in-app.
 Buying and selling happen in real-time auctions, empowered by RTB (real-time bidding) technology.
 The Ad Exchange is a driven auction mechanism for mediating that does not serve either the buyer or the seller side; it is an autonomous platform that facilitates and simplifies programmatic ad buying.